-What is PMO? the hub where strategy and execution come together.
-A PMO is the spine of a successful project management approach at an organization.
-It is a function that provides decision to support strategy.
-A PMO underpins the project delivery mechanisms by ensuring that all business change in an organization is managed in a controlled way.
+What is The Project Management Office (PMO)?
+It’s the hub where strategy and execution come together.
+A PMO is the spine of a successful project management approach for an organization.
+It is a function that provides decisions to support strategy.
+A PMO underpins the project delivery mechanisms by ensuring that all requirements, associated tasks and activities are managed using a controlled method.

 LDM’s Standard for Portfolio, Program and Project Offices, the most mature PMOs provide:

-- Governance: ensuring that decisions are taken by the right people, based on the right information.
-The governance role can also include audit or peer reviews, developing project and program structures and ensuring accountability.
+- Governance: ensuring that decisions are taken by the right people and based on the right information.
+The governance role can also include audit or peer reviews, development of project and program structures and ensuring accountability.

 - Transparency: providing information with a single source of the truth.
 Information should be relevant and accurate to support effective decision-making.

 - Reusability: stopping project teams from reinventing the wheel by being a central point for lessons learned, templates and best practice.